Resources: Main Page | Research Methods (A) | Major Theories (B) | Issues and Contemporary Topics (C) | Professional Education (D)

 This is a short list.
 Several of these have already been covered in this program (Episodes are linked and also available in the resources below).
 Some overarching themes include the impacts of digital transformation on organizational structures.

+Resource Dependence Theory.
 This theory focuses on how organizations manage critical resources and external dependencies in order to ensure their own survival.
+In presenting this theory, Pfeffer & Salancik (1978) took open systems to its logical conclusion – that organizations were dependent on the environment (especially for resources needed), that the environment often included social actors who sought control over organizations, and that managerial decisions sought in turn to mitigate or respond to that control.
 Key observations of this theory include that organizations are open systems relying on external resources, that power in inter-organizational relationships depends on resource control, and that organizations develop strategies to minimize external uncertainties.
-As an example, consider how organizations are constantly negotiating with stakeholders to ensure the flow of resources, or continuously engaging with customers to maintain demand.
-This theory helps describe and explain the complex interactions and motivations being exercised.
+We covered Pfeffer & Salancik’s work in Episode 116.

-This theory examples organizational survival and evolution at an industry-wide level.
+Population Ecology Theory.
+Hannan & Freeman (1977) first presented Population Ecology Theory as a way of understanding organizational survival and evolution at an industry-wide level.
 The main principles are that organizations within an industry are competing for limited resources, only some organizational designs survive, evolutionary mechanisms ensure that environmental selection determines organizational success, and that there are roles for diversity and adaptation.
 In essence, organizations must adapt or face extinction, meaning that an organizational form will disappear.
+Their paper (which was later expanded into a book in 1989) includes theories of competition (Section V) and the special cases of adaptation toward occupying a unique subsector within an industry (“niche theory,” Section VI).

-This theory explores how broader societal institutions shape organizational behavior.
+Institutional Logics Perspective.
+The Institutional Logics Perspective explores how broader societal institutions shape organizational behavior (Friedland & Alford, 1991).
 There are traditionally four institutional logics at play in the organization’s external environment and these logics are not only imposing themselves on the organization (through various public or private actors), they compete with each other for dominance over societies as wholes.
 The logics are market (principally driven by competition and profits), bureaucracy or state (driven by regulatory compliance, public service, and conceptions of fairness and equity), professional (driven by expertise, knowledge, and ethical standards), and community (driven by social movement).

+Organizational Learning Theory.
 This theory explains how organizations create, retain, and transfer knowledge.
-Some of the foundational concepts include single-loop learning (identification and correction of errors), double-loop learning (questioning and modifying underlying assumptions — perhaps as an outcomes of dealing with large quantities of errors), organizational memory (how to preserve and leverage an organization’s collective knowledge), and knowledge management systems (structures and technologies to formally capture and preserve such collective knowledge).
+Argyris & Schoen (1978) introduced several foundational concepts including single-loop learning (identification and correction of errors), double-loop learning (questioning and modifying underlying assumptions — perhaps as an outcomes of dealing with large quantities of errors), organizational memory (how to preserve and leverage an organization’s collective knowledge), and knowledge management systems (structures and technologies to formally capture and preserve such collective knowledge).

 Contemporary Research Areas